New England’s success against COVID-19 could be a model

 “There’s definitely a little bit of exhale happening,” she said.
 “We ran that marathon, but now there’s this other long race ahead of us in terms of getting people back to healthy.”

-Paul Murphy, an emergency department nurse at Brigham and Women’s, said wait times for patients in his unit often exceed six hours these days, and the staff is feeling tired and burned out.
+Paul Murphy, an emergency department nurse at Brigham and Women’s, said some of his colleagues are feeling tired and burned out as frustrated patients can face wait times lasting hours these days.
+A hospital spokesperson stressed the median wait time is an hour or less.

 Still, the 54-year-old Warwick, Rhode Island, resident said it has been refreshing to step away from the work grind as the region comes back to life.
 Gone are the 50-hour-plus workweeks of the pandemic, with time now for his children’s sports practices and other commitments, Murphy said.